riazahsan/riazahsan/README.md

 # Hi, I'm Riaz Ahsan
-- I am a computer science student at Virginia Tech interested in the intersection between programming, finance, and power systems engineering.
-Computer science is a vast field with many different applications, and I take great joy in applying these principles to many different fields.
+- I am a Computer Science student at Virginia Tech interested in the intersection between programming, finance, and power systems engineering.
+Computer Science is a vast field with many different applications, and I take great joy in applying these principles to many different fields.

 ---